 The road to the Global Standard

 The February 2009 G7 Finance Ministers and Central Bank Governors meeting in Rome marked a formal starting point for this ambitious task.

 It was followed by the Villa Madama meeting on a “Global Standard for the 21st Century”, again held in Rome.

 In the next major milestone, G8 Finance Ministers meeting in Lecce, Italy, on 12-13 June gave backing in their communiqué to development of the Global Standard to underpin sustainable, long-term economic growth.

 On 25 June, the 2009 Meeting of the OECD Council at Ministerial Level also endorsed the development of common standards and processes in international business and finance, welcoming the work of the OECD in relation to the Global Standard.

 The initiative of the Global Standard was agreed upon and brought a step forward during the Leaders of the Group of Eight meeting that was held in L’Aquila on 8-10 July.
-See timeline here.
+See here.

 Useful OECD pages